What is LPWAN?

 Cellular LPWAN (3GPP standards)

 Cellular LPWAN (3GPP standards) solutions offer high data rates and bandwidth alongside guaranteed Quality-of-Service.
 However, these benefits often come with higher power consumption and increased costs due to more complex protocols.
 Also, certain cellular LPWAN technologies, like NB-IoT, are intended for stationary end devices only.

 Spread Spectrum solutions like LoRa, transmit a narrow signal over a wider frequency band to improve resilience against interference from other systems.
 However, this approach uses the shared spectrum inefficiently and often experiences major self-interference challenges which can limit overall network capacity and scalability.

 While simplifying the transceiver design, traditional UNB technology results in extremely low data rates.
 This lengthens the transmission time (“on-air” time) of a message which increases power consumption and interference vulnerability.
 Combined with duty cycle regulations, low data rates also limit the number of messages that can be sent daily and hourly.
 In addition, UNB networks do not support communication from high-speed end-nodes.

 Telegram Splitting is the only standardized LPWAN technology in the license-free spectrum.
-UNB signals are split into smaller sub-packets and distributed over different times and frequencies to improve interference immunity, scalability and power efficiency.
-Telegram Splitting also supports communication from high-speed devices with up to 120 km/h velocity.
+Packets are split into smaller sub-packets and distributed over different times and frequencies to improve interference immunity, scalability and power efficiency.
+Telegram Splitting technologies like MYTHINGS, also support communication from high-speed devices with up to 120 km/h velocity.
 Learn more.